Pygmy peoples: Ethnic conflict

 In Northern Katanga Province starting in 2013, the Pygmy Batwa people, whom the Luba people often exploit and allegedly enslave, rose up into militias, such as the "Perci" militia, and attacked Luba villages.
 A Luba militia known as "Elements" counterattacked.
 More than a thousand people were killed in the first eight months of 2014 alone with the number of displaced people estimated to be 650,000 as of December 2017.
 The weapons used in the conflict are often arrows and axes, rather than guns.

 Discrimination

-Historically, the pygmy have always been viewed as inferior by both colonial authorities and the village-dwelling Bantu tribes.
+Historically, pygmies have always been viewed as inferior by both colonial authorities and the village-dwelling Bantu tribes.
 Pygmy children were sometimes captured during the period of the Congo Free State, which exported Pygmy children to zoos throughout Europe, including the world's fair in the United States in 1907.
 Pygmies are often evicted from their land and given the lowest paying jobs.
 At a state level, Pygmies are sometimes not considered citizens and are refused identity cards, deeds to land, health care and proper schooling.
 The Lancet published a review showing that Pygmy populations often had worse access to health care than neighboring communities.